Float-Capital/docs-staging-hosting/docs/docs/welcome.md

 Welcome to Float Capital! 👋

-This is the official documentation for the Float Capital, a new novel protocol allowing users to easily and safely create synthetic assets without overcollateralization 💡
+This is the official documentation for the Float Capital, a new novel protocol allowing users to easily and safely create synthetic assets without over-collateralization 💡

 **Visit [float.capital](https://float.capital) to get involved** 📈